-Thiazide diuretics are mainly used to treat high blood pressure.
+Thiazide diuretics are mainly used to treat high blood pressure (hypertension).

-Thiazide diuretics are a common treatment for high blood pressure.
+Thiazide diuretics are a common treatment for high blood pressure (hypertension).
 They are also used to clear fluid from the body in conditions where your body accumulates too much fluid, such as heart failure.
-(But, a type of diuretic called a loop diuretic is more commonly used to treat heart failure.)
+(However, a type of diuretic called a loop diuretic is more commonly used to treat heart failure.)

 One of their effects is to make the kidneys pass out more fluid.
 They do this by interfering with the transport of salt and water across certain cells in the kidneys.
 Thiazide diuretics tend to have only a weak action on the kidneys so you don't notice a great increase in urine if you take these (compared with loop diuretics).
-They also have an effect to widen (dilate) blood vessels.
+They also have the effect of widening (dilating) blood vessels.
 A combination of these two effects reduces the blood pressure.

 Side-effects are uncommon, as the dose needed to lower blood pressure is low.
 The leaflet which comes in the tablet packet provides a full list of possible side-effects.
 So, it is important to read that leaflet if you are prescribed a thiazide diuretic.